-8. Project components should meet all criteria shown on the Judges' Scoring Sheet posted following this guide.
+8. Project components should meet all criteria shown on the Judges' Scoring Sheet posted following this guide on the GCSS website (www.gcss.net).

 9. The construction of the project must be strong enough to remain intact when moved.
 Clearly worded instructions should be placed on any project requiring special operation.
 Explanatory matter should be kept to a minimum but must be provided by the student as needed.